RyanWatern/FHP-Traffic-Incident-Notifier/README.md

 To switch the map view from the default street style to a satellite view, update the style ID in the Mapbox URL.
 Simply replace `streets-v12` with `satellite-streets-v12`.
 This will load a satellite map with street overlays, giving a more detailed look.

+To adjust the map zoom level, find the line `url = f"https://api.mapbox.com/styles/v1/mapbox/streets-v12/static/{lon},{lat},16,0/1200x675@2x?access_token={MAPBOX_TOKEN}` and change the `16,0` values to modify zoom.
+Zoom levels range from 0 (fully zoomed out) to 22 (fully zoomed in).
+For best results, keep it between 15 and 18, with 16 being ideal for streets and 17 for satellite.
+By default the map is set to streets at zoom level 16.

 # Filtering Notifications

 To filter notifications by county, edit the `FILTERED_COUNTIES` section.